martenjacobs/node-red-contrib-lorawan-packet-decrypt-nwkey-appkey/README.md

 # LoRaWAN Packet Decrypter using Network & App keys

 This node needs the network key and the app key to decrypt a LoraWan message/payload.
-Input is the payload with the data as ASCII in msg.payload like 'QIoaASYAYAABTqf1tMolR+Q='' which will be the decryped as a message in HEX like '001e091e' in msg.payload.out
+Input is the payload with the data as ASCII in msg.payload like 'QIoaASYAYAABTqf1tMolR+Q='' which will be the decryped as a message in HEX like '001e091e' in msg.payload.out - see image below or check
  <a href='https://github.com/markusvankempen/LoraWAN-Traffic-Decrypt-and-Decode-using-Node-RED '>  more infos here</a>

 ## Installation
 npm -g install node-red-contrib-lorawan-packet-decrypt-nwkey-appkey